BioData-Club/BioData-Club.github.io/materials.md

 title: Workshop and Discussion Materials
 layout: single
 ---
 Here are past discussion topics and workshops from BioData Club, sorted by the date they were given.

-If you want us to do another workshop, [please let us know](https://biodata-club.github.io/teaching/)!
+Where possible, we have linked to recordings, presentations, and code.

 {% assign sorted_events = site.events | sort: 'date' | reverse %}
 {% capture now_moment %}{{ "today" | date: '%s'}}{% endcapture %}